 Transport Cost of living in Nice France

-We benefit from very good public transport here.
+We benefit from very good public transport here, which makes the transport cost of living in Nice France reasonable.
 The buses, trams and trains are all pretty good quality and well used.
 You can buy a travel card that is valid on the bus and tram, and you can use this take ticket to travel more than 1.5 hrs to get to cities such as Menton, on the Italian border, and Grasse where you can make your own perfume.
 The cost of living in Nice as far as bus/tram transport is concerned is quite cheap.
 Train tickets, however, are based on distance and can be quite expensive compared to the bus.

 10-ride bus/tram ticket – $11.50